mkosir/trpc-fe-boilerplate-next/README.md

 Minimal tRPC frontend boilerplate.
 Easily consume fully typesafe APIs.

 Monorepos are great, but if frontend and backend are in separate repositories, checkout this boilerplate.
-It's useful when strict separation of backend and frontend domain & developers (especially in larger teams/companies) is targeted.
+It's useful when strict separation of backend and frontend domain & developers is targeted (larger teams/companies).

 ## Running